sonyhome/SerialMenu/README.md

 Global variables use 232 bytes (11%) of dynamic memory, leaving 1816 bytes for local variables.
 Maximum is 2048 bytes.
 ```
 **Overhead: 814B code, 12B data**
 If there's no reference to SerialMenu there's no overhead to include the library.
-If there is, as above, the overhead is the creation of the SerialMenu singleton instance.
-It's a one time hit.
+If there is, as above, the overhead is from the creation of the SerialMenu singleton instance.
+It is a one time hit.
-As coded above, this will just print the library's copyright stored in FLASH memory:
+As coded above, this just prints the library's copyright which is stored in FLASH memory:
 ```
 SerialMenu - Copyright (c) 2019 Dan Truong hello world
 ```

-It is possible to disable printing unecessary text like the copyright with a macro to reduce memory consumption:
+It is possible to disable printing unecessary text like the copyright with a macro, which further reduces memory consumption.
+We'll use this mode to report our results:
 ```C++
 #define SERIALMENU_MINIMAL_FOOTPRINT true
 #include <SerialMenu.hpp>